FixedEffects/InteractiveFixedEffectModels.jl/README.md

-This problem estimates factor models, generalized along two dimensions:
+This packagage estimates factor models, generalized along two dimensions:

--  Why a usual PCA requires one and only one observation per combination id x time, this package estimates models with multiple observations by combination id x time (for instance group level factors) or missing combinations (as in the Netflix problem, with ratings by user x movies).
+-  This package can estimate models with multiple observations by combination id x time (for instance state x year factors) or with missing combinations id x time (for instance user x movies).

-- Beyond factors and loadings, this package allows models with linear regressors .
-This corresponds to the Bai (2009) linear model with interactive fixed effect.
-The interaction between factors and loadings allows to control for shocks with heterogeneous impacts accross ids, as long as this heterogeneity is constant accross some other dimension (like time).
+- This package allows models with linear regressors, as inBai (2009) linear model with interactive fixed effect.
+The model can be seen as a OLS, controlling for shocks heterogeneous impacts accross ids.

 Formally, denote `(id(i), time(i))` the combination associated to an observation `i`.
 This package estimates the set of coefficients `β`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` that solve